glotchimo/ergal/docs/utils.md

 All endpoints are scrubbed such that they match the necessary form (/<>).
 If a bad endpoint is encountered, a warning is raised and the endpoint is corrected before being added to the API profile.

-Additional keyword arguments can be used (`query`, `data` and `headers`).
-These values are only validated, not scrubbed or altered, so it is up to the user to ensure that everything is in order according to the API.
+Additional keyword arguments can be used (`params`, `data` and `headers`).
+These values are not validated, scrubbed or altered, so it is up to the user to ensure that everything is in order according to the API.

 Example: